 Breakfast salad is a fusion of conventional breakfast items with salad greens or other raw or cooked vegetables.
 Example: bacon and eggs on a lettuce wedge, or yogurt and fresh fruit salad atop mesclun greens.

-So we decided to take a look at what other people were eating.
+So we decided to take a look at what other people were eating for breakfast.
 We found:

 • Some were following the breakfast food-and-greens or vegetables concept.